oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 - Use the `helm upgrade` command with the `--reuse-values` parameter.
 - Supply a new `image` value.

-The rationale for this is because, even with a new version of the Helm chart, `--reuse-values` will retain the previous image value from when it was installed.
-To upgrade, you must override the image value to use the new operator image version.
+The rationale for supplying a new `image` value is because, even with a new version of the Helm chart, `--reuse-values` will retain the previous `image` value from when it was installed.
+To upgrade, you must override the `image` value to use the new operator image version.

 For example: